-NOW, THEREFORE, BE IT RESOLVED that the Plan Commission of the Town of Cottage Grove hereby recommends that the Town Board adopt an ordinance to constitute official Town approval of the amendments to the 2015 Town of Cottage Grove Comprehensive Plan, Vision and Directions volume, that are indicated in Exhibits A and B.
+NOW, THEREFORE, BE IT RESOLVED that the Plan Commission of the Town of Cottage Grove hereby recommends that the Town Board adopt an ordinance to constitute official Town approval of the amendments to the Town of Cottage Grove Comprehensive Plan that are indicated in Exhibits A, B, and C.

-The above and foregoing Resolution was duly adopted at a meeting of the Plan Commission of the Town of Cottage Grove held on the 27th day of July, 2016, by a vote of in favor and O opposed.
+The above and foregoing Resolution was duly adopted at a meeting of the Plan Commission of the Town of Cottage Grove held on the 24th day of June, 2020, by a vote of in favor and opposed.